 The ICO is led by the Information Commissioner, the organisation's most senior official appointed by the Crown to oversee the enforcement of data and information legislation and promote data rights across the UK.

 The current incumbent, and fifth chief, is Elizabeth Denham, who has held the position of Information Commissioner since 2016 after succeeding Christopher Graham.
 She is perhaps the most significant post-holder since the role of Data Protection Registrar was first created in 1984 – taking charge during a highly turbulent and defining moment in history for managing data, and data protection rights.

-Denham now oversees not just the regulator's enforcement of GDPR and the DPA 2018, which has enshrined GDPR into UK law, but she is charged with raising awareness of data rights among organisations and the wider public, as well as spearheading key investigations that will set historic precedents for how data protection cases are adjudicated.
+Denham now oversees not just the regulator's enforcement of GDPR and the DPA 2018, but she is charged with raising awareness of data rights among organisations and the wider public, as well as spearheading key investigations that will set historic precedents for how data protection cases are adjudicated.
 One such example is the investigation into the abuse of privacy rights, and the misuse of data in political campaigns.
 This led to a significant 200,000 fine levied against Aaron Banks and Vote.Leave in February this year.

 With several powers at one's disposal to enforce legislation - spanning enforcement notices to fines - the Information Commissioner has an arsenal of tools to hold organisations and individuals to account.
 But the post-holder can also comment on and influence public policy; particularly on issues of public debate such as the ethics of facial recognition.

 This is not a new responsibility for the Information Commissioner, however, with former Information Commissioner Richard Thomas, for example, who left the role in 2009, often intervening against mandatory ID cards, and at one stage warned against the dangers of the UK sleepwalking into a surveillance state.

 What legislation does the ICO enforce?